Rotary Global Grant

-National deadline: Rolling basis, but applications and payment information should be submitted at least three months before studies commence
+National deadline: rolling basis throughout the year; applications should be submitted three to six months before studies commence

 - U.S. citizens and international students

 - Pursuing graduate studies in one of six areas: Peace and conflict prevention/resolution, Disease prevention/treatment, Water and sanitation, Maternal and child health, Basic education and literacy and/or Economic and community development